The small business guide to avoiding workplace discrimination and harassment

 Before we delve into risk mitigation, let’s explore where in the workplace discrimination and harassment can occur.
 Here are a few common situations that are ripe for EEO issues:

 It is illegal to bar certain individuals or groups of people from employment based on race, color, sex, national origin, religion, age, or disability.
 Sometimes, the tools you use to recruit people could implicate you in discrimination allegations.
 In other cases, pre-employment screening tests may break anti-discrimination laws.

-Obviously, there is nothing inherently wrong with dismissing an employee if you’re doing it for legitimate reasons (e.g., poor work performance or the restructuring of your business).
-But “wrongful termination” cases can turn up if an employee feels their dismissal is a front for discriminatory practices.
+Obviously, there is nothing inherently wrong with dismissing an employee if you’re doing it for legitimate reasons, such as poor work performance or the restructuring of your business.
+But “wrongful termination” cases can turn up if an employee feels the dismissal is a front for discriminatory practices.

 Let’s say that someone owns a successful pet grooming shop.
 After 30 years in the business, she’s decided to scale back, sell her brick-and-mortar shop, and only keep a few clients (and, unfortunately, employees) at her new home-based business.

 She decides to keep on the employees who have worked the longest with her business.
 Unfortunately, many of the newer employees are minorities.
 She says that her neighborhood has diversified over the past few years, giving her the opportunity to hire employees of many races.
 The newer workers say they’ve been wrongfully terminated, citing the fact that the older workers tend to come in late and cut corners.

 When it comes to salary, promotion, and skill-advancement decisions, employers can be charged with allegations of discrimination.
 This area of employment is tricky because these decisions are often subjective.